ABQ Uptown: Today

 ABQ Uptown opened in two phases.
 Phase one opened in November 2006, and included the shopping centers, parking garage, and the realignment of roads and utilities in the area.
-Phase two was the development and construction of multi-family housing, and opened in 2008.
+Phase two was the development and construction of housing, and opened in 2008.
 Simon Property Group, who used to own Cottonwood Mall (the fourth mall in the metropolitan area, and the only one not in the uptown area), purchased ABQ Uptown from Hunt Building Corporation in 2012.
-Many of the shops and eateries at ABQ Uptown are very popular.
-The businesses that it currently hosts are Alfred Angelo, Ann Taylor, Anthropologie, Apple, AT&T, Banana Republic, BCBGMAXAZRIA, Bravo Cucina Italiana, California Pizza Kitchen, Charming Charlie, Chico's, Eddie Bauer, Elephant Bar Restaurant, Fidelity Investments, First National Rio Grande, Francesca's, GAP, Gymboree, Jared The Galleria of Jewelry, J. Crew, J.Jill, Jos.
-A. Bank Clothiers, L'Occitane en Provence, Lucky Brand, Lululemon Athletica, Lush, MAC Cosmetics, McAlister's Deli, Michael Kors, Pottery Barn, Sleep Number, Soma, Starbucks, Sunglass Hut, Sushi Freak, Talbots, Teavana, Mati, The Melting Pot, The North Face, T-Mobile, Toni & Guy Hairdressing Academy, White House Black Market, and Williams Sonoma.
-This 1,000,000 square foot shopping center is a new main attraction in Albuquerque, New Mexico.
+The businesses currently hosted include Anthropologie, Apple, AT&T, Banana Republic, Eddie Bauer, GAP, Lucky Brand Jeans, Lululemon Athletica, Lush, MAC Cosmetics, Michael Kors, Pottery Barn, Soma, Starbucks, Sunglass Hut, The North Face, T-Mobile, White House Black Market, and Williams Sonoma.

-Competing Real estate owners Simon Property Group, Brookfield Properties, and Goodman Realty Group own ABQ Uptown, Coronado Center, and Winrock Center respectively, and are making efforts to revitalize the uptown area.
-New growth includes the removal of the old Winrock Inn and Winrock 6 theater, and the construction of a new Theater, complete with the city's first IMAX theater.
-New stores and restaurants such as Dave & Busters, BJ's Restaurant, California Pizza Kitchen, Pottery Barn, and H&M are some of the first-to-market offerings that have come to Albuquerque in recent years.
-Other stores, such as Banana Republic, The Gap and local jeweler Mati have moved from other malls to ABQ Uptown in an effort to boost business and visibility.